elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus.

-- {:.pr.i} And they sold us like beasts, and counted our teeth ... and tested our testicles, and examined the tear-and-wear of our skin, and pinched us and weighed us and double-checked, and hung the collar of servitude and insult on our necks like tamed beasts.
+- {:.pr.i} And they sold us like beasts, and counted our teeth ... and tested our testicles, and examined the polish and finish of our skin, and felt us up and weighed us and double-checked, and hung the collar of servitude and insult on our tamed-beast necks.

 - {:.sp} The Man Reciter.

 - {:.pr.i} The wind has lifted.
-The savannas split in the glory of wild plumes ...
-I hear the children cry ... in the master's house.
+The savannas crack in a glory of wild plumes ...
+I hear the screams of children ... in the master's house.

 - {:.sp} The Chorus.

-- {:.pr.i} I hear the children cry in the black hut ... and their small stony bellies, punctuated in the center by enormous navels, swollen with famine and black porridge made of earth and tears and snot and urine.
+- {:.pr.i} I hear the screams of children in the black hut ... and their small stony bellies, punctuated in the center by enormous navels, swollen with famine and black porridge made of earth and tears and snot and urine.

 ---